 - Faces – I think the best method seems to be this script to add Aperture face names as keywords

 I am no AppleScript expert but I have an script which handles the colour labels and the flags.
-If you want to try it at your own risk, let me know, but the manual methods
+If you want to try it at your own risk, let me know, but the manual methods do work.

 Preparation 5 – Backup and validate your Aperture libraries and your pictures